Double scaling limits of Dirac ensembles and Liouville quantum gravity: The 1-cut lemma

-The following lemma for unstable stuffed maps first appeared in \cite{Second paper} and is a generalization of a famous result by the same name discussed in \cite{Eynard2018}.
+The following theorems for unstable stuffed maps are based on the results of \cite{Second paper} and is a generalization of a famous result by the same name discussed in \cite{Eynard2018}.
 Ideally one would like to know how the discriminant in equation (\ref{resolvent}) factors.
-This will determine the support of the limiting spectral distribution.
+This will determine the number of connected components in the support of the limiting spectral distribution and help with finding a nice closed form.

+\begin{lemma} Give an unstable planar map with at least one vertex glued from \begin{itemize} \item one boundary of length $\ell\geq 1$ i.e. rooted 2-cells with the topology of the disc \item $n_{j}$ $j$-gons for $3 \leq j \leq d$ \item some finite set of 2-cells with the topology of a cylinder, \end{itemize} then the number of vertices is greater than or equal to two. \end{lemma}

+\begin{proof} Suppose we want to construct a planar map with one vertex and one of the 2-cells used in the gluing has the topology of the cylinder.
+Then since there is only one vertex both faces of the cylinder must be glued together in some manner to meet this requirement.
+Regardless of the configuration of the gluing, one will have created a handle by gluing the faces of the cylinder together.
+This contradicts the assumption that the map is planar.
+Hence, no planar map with one vertex can be glued from a 2-cell with the topology of the cylinder.
+Thus, an unstable planar map with one vertex must be glued from polygons only.
+However, we know from equation 1.2.1 of \cite{Eynard2018} that the number of vertices of such a map is equal to